 How Accurate is Google Translate?

 In a recent study, Google Translate had around 85% percent accuracy.
-While that may seem like a high percentage, imagine if 15% of your work was translated incorrectly.
+That may seem like a high percentage, but imagine if 15% of your work was translated incorrectly.

-Google Translate works by using an algorithm called Statistical Machine Translation (SMT) or “deep learning”.
+Google Translate uses an algorithm called Statistical Machine Translation (SMT) or “deep learning”.
 Google Translate breaks down given input into words or phrases.
 At that point, it compares those words or phrases to those in its database.
 Google Translate then uses the most frequently used translation, which can cause inaccuracies.

 Importance of Accuracy for Legal or Conference Translations

 Potential clients are likely to have a bad perception of the work quality of a business if there are translation inaccuracies.
-When discussing legal translation work, the bar is set even higher for translation accuracy.
+The bar is set even higher for translation accuracy when discussing legal translation work.
 Even more so than other fields, it is important that legal work and translations contain no mistakes.

 Disadvantages of Google Translate

 Additionally, there are commonly grammatical errors in texts.
-Google Translate is not able to adhere precisely to grammar rules due to its algorithm.
+Google Translate cannot adhere precisely to grammar rules due to its algorithm.
 It chooses to use the most common translation in its database.